harshit-saraswat/100-days-of-code/r1-log.md

 ### R1D73
 Worked on a personal project based on python and flask.
 Also setup local env for React Apps.
 Started working on Keeper-App.

+### R1D74
+Worked on Keeper-App.
+Added Basic React Components for Header,Footer,Note and applied some basic styling for inital app setup.
+Also worked on React Props (properties for custom components).